 - Developing community programmes

 - Public relations and communications directors, managers, practitioners and staff.

-- The principal external influences and the organisational context in which public relations planning and management is undertaken.
+- The principal external influences and the organisational context in which public relations planning and management are undertaken.

 - How to use strategic tools to analyse the external and organisational context.